 2. Track Your Expense

 Label and categorize each expense, and track your cash flow to ensure that you can maximize tax write-offs and credits.
 Dollars add up quickly and you can easily run out of money.
 Use your business credit cards for all purchases and you won’t end up with a wallet full of paper receipts to sort through.
-This also means you can earn rewards and cash back for your spend.
+This also means you can earn rewards and cashback for your spending.
 Accounting software will also store copies of checks and invoices that you’ve paid.
 When cash is your only option, file digital copies of receipts in your accounting software.
 Your chosen accounting method will impact when to record expenses and income.

 3. Accurately Record Income